 - Provides intentional process for those who want to mature in Biblical counseling

 What is the certification process?

 - The certification is a staged training process that covers three levels of a person’s journey towards maturing in Biblical counseling.
-There are three levels: ABC1, ABC2 and ABC3 you can find more information here *provide link to take them to our certification page
+There are three levels: ABC1, ABC2 and ABC3 you can find more information here

 - You can either enroll in our self-paced online training or through an approved ABC training center.
 You can find more information on training centers here *insert like to TC page